alibaba/bifrostui/packages/bui-core/src/Select/index.en-US.md

 ## Disable

-Provide`disabled`attribute to prohibit user operations.
+Provide the 'disabled' attribute to prohibit user operations.
-You can do it through`Select`上set up`disabled`all operations are prohibited, but can also be done in`SelectOption`set up`disabled`对an option prohibits operation.
+You can disable all operations by setting 'disabled' on 'Select', or disable operations on a specific option by setting 'disabled' on 'SelectOption'.

 ```tsx
 import { Select, SelectOption, Stack } from '@bifrostui/react';